kimberly-h/Assignment3/README.md

 ___

 Third Party Acknowledgement:
-All assets used were created by Ayi Pranayanda 100765502 No assets were borrowed from the internet
+The assets that were created by Ayi Pranayanda 100765502 consisted of: Chubby and Tilesets The assets created by me (Kimberly Hansuwan 100752265) consisted of: Dust Bunny & Start/End Screen, UI No assets were borrowed from the internet.
+All assets belong to their respected owners and whatever unity gives.
 ___